Sanctions against Russia: implementation in practice

 The EU sanctions against Russia are a moving target.
 Some examples and tips for proper implementation in practice.

 Shortly after Russia launched its invasion of Ukraine, sanctions quickly became the tool of choice for defending Western values against this breach of international law.
 The EU wasted no time in imposing a first round of financial sanctions on February 23, 2022, and has steadily ratcheted up its sanctions against Russia since then.
-The fourteenth EU sanctions package has been adopted on June 24, 2024, and has taken effect one day later.
+The sixteenth EU sanctions package has been adopted on May 20, 2025, and has taken effect one day later.

 The frequency of changes to the sanctions since the war began has led to considerable problems and uncertainty in their implementation.
 Companies previously unfamiliar with export control regulations must now check their Russian business activities for any current restrictions under EU embargo regulations.
 The EU uses export control mechanisms for its sanctions, so it’s critical for any company wishing to maintain business relations with Russia to have a basic knowledge of export controls.